evilmartians/chef-prometheus-exporters/README.md

 ## redis_exporter

+*Important:* For redis exporter version equal or lower than `0.34.1` use version `0.13.1` of this cookbook.

 * `check_keys` Comma separated list of keys to export value and length/size, eg: `db3=user_count` will export key `user_count` from db `3`. db defaults to `0` if omitted. (default: "")
 * `check_single_keys` Comma separated list of single keys to export value and length/size.
 * `config_command` What to use for the CONFIG command (default: "CONFIG")